-1.0.4.1 Every possible effort will be made to ensure the confidentiality of complaints made under this policy.
+- 1.0.4.1 Every possible effort will be made to ensure the confidentiality of complaints made under this policy.
 Complete confidentiality cannot be guaranteed, however, due to the need to fully investigate and the duty to take effective remedial action.
-As a result, confidentiality will be maintained to the extent possible.

-1.0.4.2 An individual who is interviewed during the course of an investigation is prohibited from discussing the substance of the interview, except as otherwise directed by the City Manager or City Attorney.
-Any individual who discusses the content of an investigatory interview may be subject to discipline or other appropriate sanction permited by law, including but not limited to censorship or removal from an appointed office or position on which the elected official may serve.

-1.0.4.3 The City will not disclose or release a completed investigation report except as it deems necessary to support a disciplinary action, to take remedial action, to defend itself in adversarial proceedings, or to comply with the law or court order.

-1.0.4.4 Anti-Bullying: Every individual has the right to be treated with respect.
+As a result, confidentiality will be maintained to the extent possible. - 1.0.4.2 An individual who is interviewed during the course of an investigation is prohibited from discussing the substance of the interview, except as otherwise directed by the City Manager or City Attorney.
+Any individual who discusses the content of an investigatory interview may be subject to discipline or other appropriate sanction permited by law, including but not limited to censorship or removal from an appointed office or position. - 1.0.4.3 The City will not disclose or release a completed investigation report except as it deems necessary to support a disciplinary action, to take remedial action, to defend itself in adversarial proceedings, or to comply with the law or court order. - 1.0.4.4 Anti-Bullying: Every individual has the right to be treated with respect.
 Bullying is the use of verbal and/or physical aggression with the intention of intimidating or harming another individual.
 It can include any intentional written, visual, verbal, or physical act, when the act harms the individual or damages his or her property; has the effect of interfering with an employee's ability to work; is severe or pervasive; and/or creates an intimidating or threatening environment.
-Bullying occurs in many forms including, but not limited to, tormenting, taunting, making abusive comments, using threatening gestures, pushing, shoving, punching, unwanted physical contact or any use of violence, graffiti, name-calling, sarcasm, spreading rumors, and/or teasing, etc. Such conduct can also occur via use of electronic or telephonic communications, such as the internet, email and chat room misuse, mobile threats by text messaging or calls, or misuse of cameras and video equipment.

-1.0.4.5 Any individual who believes they have been the subject of bullying should bring the matter to the attention of the City Manager immediately, and provide a full and accurate report of the underlying facts.
-Where the City Manager is the alleged bully, an elected official should bring the matter to the attention of the City Attorney.
-In all Resolution No. 2019 - 026 Personnel Policy for Elected Officials Adopted: July 2, 2019 Page 7 of 16 cases, individuals are free to report such problems directly to the City Manager.
+Bullying occurs in many forms including, but not limited to, tormenting, taunting, making abusive comments, using threatening gestures, pushing, shoving, punching, unwanted physical contact or any use of violence, graffiti, name-calling, sarcasm, spreading rumors, and/or teasing, etc. Such conduct can also occur via use of electronic or telephonic communications, such as the internet, email and chat room misuse, mobile threats by text messaging or calls, or misuse of cameras and video equipment. - 1.0.4.5 Any individual who believes they have been the subject of bullying should bring the matter to the attention of the City Manager immediately, and provide a full and accurate report of the underlying facts.
+Where the City Manager is the alleged bully, an Appointed Official should bring the matter to the attention of the City Attorney.
+In all cases, individuals are free to report such problems directly to the City Manager.
 Upon notification of a bullying complaint, the City Manager or designee shall promptly conduct an investigation of the complaint and supervise and/or investigate the complaint and take action as deemed appropriate.